cloudmesh-project/reu-2014/doc/source/ChefGuide.rst

 4. Open your text editor, go to File, Open a folder, open the "chef-repo" folder
   a.
 Once clicking the "chef-repo" folder a sidebar menu will display itself on the side of your text editor
       i.
-Under "chef" drop-down, click the "knife.rb" and a file should be displayed in your text editor.
-      *knife.rb will be used to configure your local work station* *The following step will verify that knife is working correctly and that configuration is accurate*
+Under "chef" drop-down, click the "knife.rb" and a file should be displayed in your text editor. knife.rb will be used to configure your local work station *The following step will verify that knife is working correctly and that configuration is accurate*

-5. Type the command ``$ knife –versio``n (this will show you that chef is installed and the specific version)
+5. Type the command ``$ knife –version`` (this will show you that chef is installed and the specific version)
   a.
-Type the command ``$ knife client list`` (this will ensure that your configuration is accurate and is connected to the chef server) – should return ``nameoforganization-validator
+Type the command ``$ knife client list`` (this will ensure that your configuration is accurate and is connected to the chef server) – should return ``nameoforganization-validator``

 **Source Code Repository** (this will track changes over time)

 1. Type the command ``$ git init`` and then ``$ git status`` (this will create an empty Git repository in chef-repo)

 2. Type the command ``$ git add  .`` to add all files to the repository

 3.	``$ git status``

 4.	``$ git commit –m "the starter kit from Chef"`` (this adds all the files and commits them to the source code repository)

-5. Run ``$ git status``  to ensure a clean repository **Setting Up Organization of Enterprise Chef**
+5. Run ``$ git status``  to ensure a clean repository

+**Setting Up Organization of Enterprise Chef**

 1.	*If not already logged in to Enterprise Chef* From the opscode homepage (link above), click the Get Chef link, and login to Enterprise Chef

-2. Browse to "Administration" tab to see the organization listed **Setting Up a Node using the knife bootstrap command**
+2. Browse to "Administration" tab to see the organization listed

+**Setting Up a Node using the knife bootstrap command**

 1. First ensure that you are in the chef-repo directory

 2. Type the command ``$ knife bootstrap –help`` (will show options/ways to use chef bootstrap)

 3. In order to bootstrap the target instance, type the following command ``$ knife bootstrap HOSTNAME –sudo –x USERNAME –P PASSWORD –N "target1"``

 *Username, password, hostname, and node name will depend on the node you choose and its particular properties*

 4. Click Enter (wait time will vary)
   a.
 If problems are encountered, check for correct hostname, username, password, and node name.
 Also, check to verify if a port number is needed based on the node selected. *If necessary check out the Chef Fundamentals Webinar link for setting up a node, which can be found on the Apache Big Data Stack page*
   b.
 You will know that the connection is complete when the following is exhibited "Chef Client finished, 0/0 resources updated …"

 5. Login to Hosted Enterprise Chef

 6. After viewing the Nodes tab, if node is not visible already, refresh the web page and your node should be displayed under "Node Name"
   a.
 Clicking on the node will display further details
     i.
 Take a look at the "Details", "Attributes", and "Permissions" tabs